-The consolidated financial statements of Integrated Holding Company K.S.C.P. (the "Parent Company") and its subsidiaries (collectively, the "Group") for the year ended 31 December 2023 were authorised for issue in accordance with a resolution of the Parent Company's Board of Directors on 28 March 2024 and the shareholders have the power to amend these consolidated financial statements at the annual general assembly meeting (AGM).
+The consolidated financial statements of Integrated Holding Company K.S.C.P. (the "Parent Company") and its subsidiaries (collectively, the "Group") for the year ended 31 December 2024 were authorised for issue in accordance with a resolution of the Parent Company's Board of Directors on 23 March 2025 and the shareholders have the power to amend these consolidated financial statements at the annual general assembly meeting (AGM).

-The shareholders of the Parent Company at the AGM held on 30 April 2023 approved the consolidated financial statements for the year ended 31 December 2022.
+The shareholders of the Parent Company at the AGM held on 02 May 2024 approved the consolidated financial statements for the year ended 31 December 2023.
 Dividends proposed and paid by the Group for the year then ended are provided in Note 13.

 The Parent Company is incorporated in the State of Kuwait on 4 June 2005 and is listed on Boursa Kuwait.
 The Parent Company's head office is located at Building 7, Block 6, East Ahmadi and its registered postal address is P.O.
-750, Dasman 15458, Kuwait.
+750, Dasman 15458, State of Kuwait.